 Applications will be reviewed on a rolling basis until October 3, 2014.
 Spaces fill up fast so early application is recommended.

 This program is open to all OHIO undergraduate students in good academic standing.

 Students who have a judicial record and will be on probation for a judicial offense at any point during the program may petition to study abroad.
 Click here to read the entire judicial policy.

 This program accepts applications from non-Ohio University students.

 Courses and credits

-This 3-credit interdisciplinary course will use the topography, architecture, and iconography of Rome to teach about medieval ideology and power.
+This 3-credit interdisciplinary course will use the topography, architecture, and iconography of Rome to teach about ideology and representations of power throughout history.
 By focusing on three discrete themes (Piety, Power, & Urban Remains) and taking full advantage of an intensive week of site visits, students will see how political authority and religious beliefs were given physical shape.